ANZSoilData/def-au-schema-json/CONTRIBUTING.md

 ## How to Contribute

-The preferred way to contribute is to file an issue.
-This allows us to assign the item to someone and to respond to it in a threaded discussion.
+The preferred way to contribute is to file an Issue (bugs) or create a Discussion.
+This allows us to assign the problem to someone and to respond with a threaded discussion.

 > You must have a [GitHub][github] account, or be willing to [create one][github-join].